gitanogama/ocpp-manager/Readme.md

 Hold the RFID tag near the charging station.
 It should appear shortly in the interface, just like the anonymous tag.

-Assign the tag to a charge authorization, and you’re ready to go!
+Assign the tag to a charge authorization, and you're ready to go!

 #### Transactions